flutter/website/src/docs/perf/app-size.md

 By default, launching your app with `flutter run`, or by clicking the **Play** button in your IDE
-(as used in [Test drive][] and
+(as used in a [Test drive][] and
 [Write your first Flutter app][]), generates a _debug_ build of the Flutter app.
-The app size of a debug build is large due to the debugging overhead that allows for hot reload and source level debugging.
+The app size of a debug build is large due to the debugging overhead that allows for hot reload and source-level debugging.
 As such, it is not representative of a production app end users download.

 ## Checking the total size

-A default release build, such as one created by `flutter build apk` or `flutter build ios`, is built to conveniently assemble your upload package to the Play Store and App Store.
+A default release builds, such as one created by `flutter build apk` or `flutter build ios`, is built to conveniently assemble your upload package to the Play Store and App Store.
 As such, they're also not representative of your end-users' download size.
 The stores generally reprocess and split